-To get to the bottom of the problem, we tested five methods for how to keep avocado from turning brown to discover the most effective and practical solution to spare the fruit (and your money).
+To get to the bottom of the problem, we tested five methods for how to keep avocado fresh (and especially from turning brown) to discover the most effective and practical solution to spare the fruit (and your money).
 From storing it in water to using lemon juice to keeping the pit in—just to name a few—read on to find which freshness trick was most effective.
+Plus, how to ripen avocados quickly when all that's available at the market is rock hard (and nowhere near ready to eat).

-We tested it: How to keep avocado from turning brown
+We tested it: How to keep avocado fresh (and from turning brown)

 1. Keeping the pit inside of the avocado